 Following single unprotected sexual intercourse at any point in the menstrual cycle, the risk of pregnancy is around 4 to 6 percent.
 This increases to 30 percent during the fertile period, which is approximately 5 days before and a day after ovulation.
 Adolescents and perimenopausal women have unpredictable ovulation.
 For these reasons, it is recommended that EC use should be encouraged and offered to women with unprotected sexual intercourse (UPSI) at any point throughout the menstrual cycle.

-Selective Progesterone Receptor Modulator: Ulipristal acetate is a synthetic hormone with a predominant antiprogestin effect that acts by delaying ovulation.
+Selective progesterone receptor modulator: Ulipristal acetate is a synthetic hormone with a predominant antiprogestin effect that acts by delaying ovulation.
 A single dose of 30 mg of ulipristal acetate is effective for up to 5 days after UPSI.
-It requires the prescription from the physician, and its efficacy, which is measured by the risk of pregnancy is 2% and does not change with time from day one to five.
+It requires the prescription from the physician, and its efficacy, which is measured by the risk of pregnancy, is 2% and does not change with time from day one to five.
 Current United Kingdom guidelines recommend UPA among obese women.
 This is based on limited evidence showing increased pregnancy among obese women with the use of LNG as EC and altered pharmacokinetics that showed a longer time in achieving steady-state drug levels by LNG.
 UPA can be used more than once in the same cycle, but women should be counseled about other contraception for regular use as they are at increased risk for unintended pregnancy.
-Evidence is limited for possible anti progestin effect of UPA with Progestin-only contraceptive use.
+Evidence is limited for the possible anti-progestin effect of UPA with progestin-only contraceptive use.
 Until clear evidence becomes available, it is recommended to avoid UPA if progestin is used within the last 1 week and for 5 days after using UPA as EC and if the patient is considering a quick start method of contraception with Progestin-only method.

 Anti-progestin: Consists of oral mifepristone used in low doses of 10 mg, 25 mg, and 50 mg as EC in few countries outside the United States.
 Its efficacy at EC dosage is comparable to UPA and probably effective even in the post-ovulation phase, similar to Cu-IUD.
 At higher doses, it acts as an abortifacient, which was the initial indication for this medication.
-It is important that the provider explains this distinction about doses when prescribed to patients.
+The provider must explain this distinction about doses when prescribed to patients.

-Copper Intrauterine Device: It is the most effective but least utilized method for emergency contraception due to a misconception among patients and providers.
+Copper intrauterine device: It is the most effective but least utilized method for emergency contraception due to a misconception among patients and providers.
 It prevents pregnancy in 99 percent of the cases as compared to 75 percent with combined pills, 70 percent with LNG, and 85 percent with UPA.
 Major stumble to use it as EC is a lack of access to providers within the window of 5 days and fear of dislodging existing pregnancy that might be missed by pregnancy tests done earlier than 2 weeks after implantation occurred.
-The World Health Organization (WHO) encourages its use up to 12 days, provided pregnancy test is negative at the time of insertion.
-Otherwise, it would be an excellent choice in adolescents and couples desiring long term contraception for up to 10 years.
+The World Health Organization (WHO) encourages its use up to 12 days, provided the pregnancy test is negative at the time of insertion.
+Otherwise, it would be an excellent choice in adolescents and couples desiring long-term contraception for up to 10 years.

 Issues of Concern